faizanahmadkhan1/Javascript_Practice/README.md

 # Javascript_Practice
-Revising JS advance Concepts.
-This repository includes all the advance concepts with Code
+Revising JS  Concepts.
+This repository includes all the  concepts with Code